hyemiie/hyemiie/README.md

 I am a software developer who is passionate about learning, building programs aimed at solving problems.
 I also enjoy writing and breaking down technical concepts into understandable bits.

 * 🧠  I'm currently learning Node js.
-* 🤝  Open to collaboration on Software development and Technical writing
+* 🤝  I'm open to collaborate on Software development and Technical writing
-* ✉️  You can contact me at  [yemiojedapo1@gmail.com](mailto:yemiojedapo1@gmail.com)
+* ✉️  You can reach me at  [yemiojedapo1@gmail.com](mailto:yemiojedapo1@gmail.com)

 ### Skills